 A mortgage broker is an independent contractor who acts as a middleman between borrowers and lenders.
 The broker is paid a fee, typically a commission based upon the amount borrowed, in return for finding the mortgage.

-- Some borrowers may not feel comfortable negotiating with lenders, and may prefer to have a mortgage broker perform that task on their behalf.
+- Some borrowers are not comfortable contacting lenders to obtain information about their loan options or negotiating with lenders, and may prefer to have a mortgage broker perform those tasks.

-Although the mortgage broker charges a fee for this service, as the broker is performing services which would otherwise be performed by employees of the lender, many borrowers may still save money by using a broker.
+A mortgage broker charges a fee for its services, as the broker is performing services which would otherwise be performed by employees of the lender.
+However, even after payment of that fee borrowers may still save money by using a broker.

 - Assuming that the mortgage broker's fee is reasonable, the fee is often less than the lender would charge for those services.

-- Assuming the mortgage broker also obtains a better rate than is otherwise available to the borrower, there are again cost savings to the borrower.
+- If the mortgage broker obtains a better mortgage terms or a lower interest rate than is otherwise available to the borrower, the broker's services may produce savings for the borrower.

 Talk to several mortgage brokers, and compare their fees and experience.
 Ask them for references.